 Digital Music Production and Composition

-The goal of this course is to provide students with the essential tools to create and express through music production, sound design, and composition.
+In FAIR 380A students will make creative sound pieces using the tools of music production, sound design, and composition.
 No experience is required, and this course intends to engage students at whatever experience level they enter at.

-This course will focus on creating using the software, Reason, though the topics and skills can be applied to many digital music making platforms.
-We will learn the essential operation of that software, with the goal of empowering students to create music and sound pieces in a wide variety of styles, whether those be songs, experimental sound art, beat making, ambient music, or spoken word pieces.
+This course will focus on creating using the software Ableton Live, though the topics and skills can be applied broadly to other digital music making platforms.
+We will learn the essential operation of that software, with the goal of empowering students to create music and sound pieces in a wide variety of styles, whether those be songs, experimental sound art, beat making, or ambient music.

 -Types of synthesis: Subtractive, wavetable, FM.